Deploy Logistics Operational Dashboards using DataPane

 Insights

-Week-1 Sunday: picking teams faced a peak of order lines that could probably explain a bad performance this day.
+Week-1 Sunday: picking teams faced a peak day.

 Number of Pieces per Day